 In one letter from 1806, John Adams manages to level his greatest insult at Alexander Hamilton at the same time he shares a bizarre medical theory about why men like Hamilton go mad with power.

 Adams relates to his friend Dr. Benjamin Rush a theory from Jonathan Swift’s A Tale of A Tub that explains the roots of some men’s violent urge to conquer.
-Swift’s work was satire, but it sounds like both Adams and Rush took it seriously.
+Swift’s work was satire, but it sounds like both Adams and Rush took parts of it seriously.

 If you’re wondering how this works, Adams explains some of the transformative journey involved: “The collected part of the semen, raised and inflamed became a dust, converted to choler, turned head upon the spinal duct, and ascended to the brain.”
 (It’s only going to get grosser from here, so don’t say I didn’t warn you.)